About Us

 In the 2000 Water Management Plan, the Yolo County Flood Control & Water Conservation District formalized its mission:

-“To plan, develop, and manage the conjunctive use of its surface and groundwater resources to provide a safe and reliable water supply, at a reasonable cost, to sustain and the socio-economic and environmental well-being of Yolo County.”
+“To plan, develop, and manage the conjunctive use of its surface and groundwater resources to provide a safe and reliable water supply, at a reasonable cost, and to sustain the socio-economic and environmental well-being of Yolo County.”
+The 2000 Water Management Plan is a comprehensive water resources management plan that describes the District’s history, water rights and facilities, and outlines goals for future surface and groundwater management activities.

 The 2000 Water Management Plan is a comprehensive water resources management plan that describes the District’s history, water rights and facilities, and outlines goals for future surface and groundwater management activities.